 - I have tested this recipe with King Arthur Measure for Measure GF and Bob's Red Mill 1 to 1 GF blend.
 That doesn't mean others will not work, I just have not tested other flours.

-- If your gluten free flour blend doesn’t contain Xanthan Gum or Guar Gum, please add 1 teaspoon.
+- If your gluten-free flour blend doesnโt contain Xanthan Gum or Guar Gum, please add 3/4 teaspoon.

 - To make this recipe dairy-free, substitute the butter for vegan butter.

-- I recommend using culinary grade matcha powder.
+- I recommend using culinary-grade matcha powder.

 - I highly suggest using almond flour and not almond meal.
 Almond meal is more coarse and will make your cookie bars grainy.

-- To make this recipe nut-free, omit the almond flour and substitute an additional ⅓ cup gluten free flour blend.
+- To make this recipe nut-free, omit the almond flour and substitute an additional 1/3 cup gluten free flour blend.

 - To test for doneness, insert a toothpick into the center of the bars.
 If the toothpick comes out clean, it is done baking.
 If you see batter or crumbs, the bars need to bake longer.

-- These matcha bars will keep up to 4 days in an air-tight container, or up to 4 months in the freezer.
+- These matcha bars will keep up to 4 days in an airtight container, or up to 4 months in the freezer.

 SPECIAL NOTE

 Please know that every gluten free flour blend has a different starch to grain ratio.
-If you use a blend I didn't test, you may need to adjust your moisture levels in your baked goods.
+If you use a blend I didn’t test, my rule of thumb is to add more flour if your dough or batter is wet and add more liquid if the dough or batter is too dry!

 Nutrition